Mario Kart DS

 N64 Choco Mountain

 Path 4 with two points is unused.
 It's placed before the tunnel and goes towards it.
-It might've been used by CAME 10 as that (and AREA 7 which it is assigned to) is placed on where it is, and has a leftover speed setting (20) in Kiosk Demo's track where it's also unused (but reset to 0 in final).
+It might've been used by CAME 10 as that (and AREA 7 which it is assigned to) is placed on where it is, and has a leftover speed setting (20) in the Kiosk Demo, where it is also unused.

 GBA Luigi Circuit